What is the Lord’s* Day?

 The words, ‘Lord’s Day’ are only used once in the New Testament.* John* wrote in his letter that the Holy Spirit* spoke to him in a special way on the Lord’s Day.
 He did not need to explain what he meant when he used those words.
 So, it seems that the people he wrote to already knew what the Lord’s Day was.

 Meeting together to worship and learn and care for one another is important.
 The first people who trusted in Jesus did this every day.
 They gathered in houses and meeting places.
 But it seems that the first day of the week became an important day.
-The early Christians made it a habit to worship on that day.
+The early Christians made it a habit to meet together as the church on that day.
 They listened to the apostles teach.
 They honored God in worship.
 They ate together, gave gifts to help the poor, and cared for one another.

 Wise Christians still use this day to gather as the church.
 We must make it our habit to meet together with believers.
 And we must not stop meeting together.
 But It is not a law as the Sabbath was for the Jews.
 We are not welcomed by Jesus because we keep rules.
 We must encourage one another and love one another.
 Jesus is our rest, our peace*, and our hope.* So, we must not judge one another about what day we gather to worship.